Published: 30 Nov 2025 | Reading Time: 8 min

 The use of Embedded C is essential for programming devices like microcontrollers, which form the backbone of most embedded systems.
 These systems include everything from small devices like thermostats to complex systems like automotive control units.

-The code directly manipulates the system's hardware in an overview of Embedded C programming.
+The code directly manipulates the system's hardware in embedded C programming.
 It interacts with various hardware components, including sensors, motors, and communication interfaces, enabling it to perform specific tasks.
 Unlike traditional C programming, embedded systems often require real-time performance, meaning the system must respond to inputs or events within a fixed period.

 C is a high-level, general-purpose programming language that was developed in the 1970s by Dennis Ritchie at Bell Labs.
 It provides a combination of low-level memory manipulation with high-level abstraction, making it suitable for system programming and developing applications across various platforms.